Knafi/MultiMeta/README.md

 ![MultiMeta](MultiMeta/Resources/MEDIA/MultiMeta_usage.gif)

 Start MultiMeta via desktop shortcut or by seaching for it in the Windows start menu.
 A dialogue will open prompting you to choose a directory to analyse.
-After clicking okay the process will start.
+After clicking OK the process will start.

 ## ToDo